Bikeman868/Urchin/Urchin.Server.Owin/readme.md

 details by making a GET request to `/rule/{version}/{name}` later.

 #### The `/test/{version}` Endpoint
+GET this endpoint to retrieve an application config for a specific version of the rules.

 This allows you test a version of the rules before applying them to an environment, making them live to application instances.
 When you GET the `/config` endpoint it will query the version of rules that applies to that query by looking at the machine name and environment name passed in the query.
-This endpoint gives you a way to test other versions of rules.
+This endpoint gives you a way to test other versions of rules, not the one assigned to the machine's environment.

 If you omit the version number, then the current draft version of the rules will be tested.